Explore Cork’s food scene

 Cork City Fab Food Trails

-Wander around the narrow streets stopping off at tapas bars, traditional pubs and relaxed bistros.
+Wander around the narrow streets and stop off at tapas bars, traditional pubs and relaxed bistros.
 Enjoy tasting plates while experiencing a warm welcome from proud Corkonians.

 The English Market